Serving the Webster Groves, MO community

 What problems do porcelain veneers correct?

-Porcelain veneers are fingernail-thin slices of porcelain that are bonded to the front surface of your teeth.
+Porcelain veneers are fingernail-thin slices of porcelain that our cosmetic dentist bonds to the front surface of your teeth.
 We often use veneers to correct smile flaws in the following cases:

 - Your teeth are chipped or cracked